The Notebook (2013 Hungarian film)

-The Notebook (A nagy füzet) is a 2013 Hungarian drama film directed by János Szász.
-It is based on the first novel, of the same name, of the 1986 prize winning trilogy by Ágota Kristóf.
+The Notebook (A nagy füzet) is a 2013 drama film co-written and directed by János Szász.
+It is based on the first novel, of the same name, of the 1986 prize winning The Notebook Trilogy by Ágota Kristóf.

 Plot

 Two twins are sent to a remote village where their grandmother lives so they can stay safe during the war.
 However they find out the village may not be as safe as they think when they are beaten by the village's residents.